na396/SGCP/README.md

 library(org.Hs.eg.db)
 ```

-Because of the __annotation_db__, gene Entrez identifier correspond to the gene symbol must be identified.
-To this end, we use the `select` function from `AnnotationDBi` package.
+To map gene symbols to Entrez identifiers using the __annotation_db__, you can use the `select` function from the `AnnotationDbi` package.
+Here’s how you can do it in R:

 ```{r}
 library(AnnotationDbi)